-About three months into running a customer onboarding agent in production, a user filed a bug report that stopped me cold.
-The message: "Your AI asked me my company size for the fourth time this week.
-I'm canceling."
+I ran into the memory problem about three months into running a customer onboarding agent in production.
+A user filed a bug report that stopped me cold.
+She wrote that the assistant had asked for her company size for the fourth time that week, and that she was done with it.

 She was right.
 Every session, the agent greeted her like a stranger.
 It had no idea she was from a 200-person fintech company, that she'd already completed steps 1 through 6 of the onboarding, or that she'd mentioned three times she was migrating from Salesforce.
 From her perspective, she was talking to someone with severe amnesia.